 Recommended: Identify PfModNT.sys related errors

-If PfModNT.sys is located in the C:\Windows\System32\drivers folder, the security rating is 28% dangerous.
-The file size is 15,840 bytes (60% of all occurrences), 71,596 bytes and 7 more variants.
+If PfModNT.sys is located in the C:\Windows\System32\drivers folder, the security rating is 34% dangerous.
+The file size is 15,840 bytes (70% of all occurrences), 8,704 bytes, 71,596 bytes or 15,960 bytes.
 The program has no visible window.
 The service has no detailed description.
 The PfModNT.sys file is not a Windows core file.
 PfModNT.sys appears to be a compressed file.

 Important: Some malware camouflages itself as PfModNT.sys.
 Therefore, you should check the PfModNT.sys process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.